pinyoko573/home-lab/README.md

 | Windows  | win_joindomain        | Joins an Active Directory domain                              |           |

 #### Attack Simulations
+For attack simulations, run `sudo ansible-playbook site.yml -i inventory.yml -l kerberoasting` as apt packages may be installed on your managed node.

 1. Kerberoasting
   - Description
     - Kerberoasting is an attack where an attacker targets on service accounts by:
-      1. Enumerate service accounts with SPNs from the domain controller
+      1. Enumerate service accounts with SPNs from the domain controller.
       2. Using the authenticated user's ticket-granting ticket (TGT) to request for a Kerberos ticket-granting service (TGS) for every SPN, with the TGS's encryption type to be RC4, a weak cryptography algorithm.
       3. Attempt to brute force the password hash in TGS to obtain the plaintext password of the service account.
   - Assumptions
     - Attacker is within the AD network and has an authenticated user account.
   - Detections
-    - Look for Windows events with ID 4768 and 4769, with the ticket encryption type RC4 (0x17).
+    - Look for Windows events with ID 4769, with the ticket encryption type RC4 (0x17).

-2. AS-REP Roasting (todo)
+2. AS-REP Roasting
+  - Description
+    - When an account has enabled 'Do not require Kerberos preauthentication', the domain controller will return a AS-REP message containing the TGT, where the TGT contains the password hash.
+An attacker can retrieve the plaintext password by:
+      1. Enumerate accounts with the DONT_REQ_PREAUTH flag set on the userAccountControl attribute.
+      2. Sends a Authentication Server Request (AS-REQ) to the domain controller, in which a Authentication Server Response (AS-REP) message will be returned to the attacker without pre-authentication validation.
+      3. Attempt to brute force the password hash in TGT to obtain the plaintext password of the account.
+ - Assumptions
+    - Attacker is within the AD network and has an authenticated user account.
+  - Detections
+    - Look for Windows events with ID 4768, with the ticket encryption type RC4 (0x17).

 ## Terraform